-Objective: Provide or attract supportive services to increase independence for the elderly or families with disabilities Progress:
+Provide or attract supportive services to increase independence for the elderly or families with disabilities

-- Participated in the City of Arlington's Homeownership Fair promoting Housing Rehab Program (7/24/18). - Participated in the Aging Well Expo (3/21/18) providing information on our different grants and opportunities for elderly and disabled households. - Managed the Housing Rehab Program which provides grants to modify housing, making it accessible for persons with disabilities: assisted 65 families. - Received funding through TDHCA for the Amy Young Barrier Removal Program to assist households with persons with disabilities, making their homes more accessible: completed 5 projects. - Applied / received 50 Mainstream Vouchers for FY2019, receiving letters of support from Amerigroup, North Central Texas Council of Governments, REACH Resource Centers on Independent Living, Aging and Disability Resources, Tarrant County Homeless Coalition, CAL REI Group, My Health My Resources, and Community for Permanent Supported Housing.

-Goal: Ensure equal opportunity and affirmatively further fair housing
+- Participated in the City of Arlington's Homeownership Fair promoting Housing Rehab Program (7/19/19). - Participated in the Aging Well Expo (2/21/19) providing information on our different grants and opportunities for elderly and disabled households. - Managed the Housing Rehab Program which provides grants to modify housing, making it accessible for persons with disabilities: assisted 65 families. - Received funding through TDHCA for the Amy Young Barrier Removal Program to assist households with persons with disabilities, making their homes more accessible: completed 4 projects - Received 50 Mainstream Vouchers for FY2019, first distribution was in November 2018. - 6.
+Goal: Ensure equal opportunity and affirmatively further fair housing Objectives:

-Objectives: Undertake affirmative measures to ensure access to assisted housing regardless of race, color, religion, national origin, sex, familial status, and disability
+Undertake affirmative measures to ensure access to assisted housing regardless of race, color, religion national origin, sex, familial status, and disability